UniDyne/node-sqlserver/README.md

 # node-sqlserver

-A simple wrapper for the [Tedious](https://www.npmjs.com/package/tedious) driver.
+A wrapper for the [Tedious](https://www.npmjs.com/package/tedious) driver.
 This wrapper can turn parameterized queries into function calls that support either the standard callback-style of Tedious or return Promises.
 The idea is to create an object that encapsulates a list of queries such that you get behaviour similar to a data access object and the particulars of the query are abstracted away.

+Additionally, the wrapper implements SQL connection pooling.
+In apps that have multiple users or are otherwise highly asynchronous, pooling will prevent bottlenecks when dealing with multiple queries.

 ## Installation
 This module is not currently registered with NPM.
 In order to install, you must use the following command: